 Halloween is a huge night for most kids.
 And if your child is showing signs of being transgender (or has already identified as such), please let them dress as they please—at least on this one night, which has the potential to be so joyful for so many.

-During my last Halloween in New York City (two years ago), I saw a little boy wearing a dress.
+During my last Halloween in New York City (three years ago), I saw a little boy wearing a dress.
 As the boy skipped down the block without a care in the world, his father stood proudly behind him.
 And I felt so many things—happiness for the child, sadness for my younger self and an overwhelming feeling of hope for our collective future.